Elli Kim Content Marketer

 ・・・

-Build Standard previews on import to front-load the rendering process.
-While this slows down the initial import, it ensures faster, lag-free browsing by using pre-built files instead of generating them from RAW data on the fly.
+Build Standard previews on import.
+This front-loads the rendering process.
+The initial import takes longer, but browsing becomes faster because Lightroom reads pre-built files instead of generating them from RAW data on the fly.

 Increase your Camera Raw Cache.
-The default 5GB cache is undersized for modern workflows.
-Increasing it to 50GB or 100GB can improve Develop module image-switching speeds by up to 30%.
+The default 5GB is undersized for modern workflows.
+Raising it to 50GB or 100GB can meaningfully improve Develop module image-switching speeds.

 Use Smart Previews for editing.
-These lightweight DNG proxies are a fraction of the original size, making the Develop module significantly snappier—especially when working on a laptop or from an external drive.
+These lightweight DNG proxies are a fraction of the original file size, making the Develop module noticeably snappier — especially on a laptop or when working from an external drive.

 Keep your catalog lean.
-Catalog performance starts to degrade by around 15% once it exceeds 100,000 photos.
+Performance starts to degrade once a catalog exceeds around 100,000 photos.
 Splitting by year or project keeps things responsive.

 Upgrade your RAM.
-For a smooth Lightroom experience in 2026, 32GB of RAM is the new 16GB.
-Systems running 16GB see measurable UI lag, particularly with AI tools and advanced masking.
+For a smooth Lightroom experience in 2026, 32GB is the new baseline.
+Running 16GB introduces measurable UI lag, particularly with AI tools and advanced masking.

 These all help.
-But here's the honest reality: A photographer shooting 2,000 images and spending three seconds per image on culling alone is looking at nearly two hours of pure decision-making, before a single edit begins.
-Increase your RAM, and you've still got two hours of decisions to make.
+But here's the honest reality: a photographer shooting 2,000 images at three seconds per image is still looking at nearly two hours of pure decision-making before a single edit begins.
+Upgrade your RAM, and you've still got two hours of decisions to make.

-That's the problem a dedicated culling software can solve.
+That's the problem a dedicated culling tool solves.

 The result isn't a faster Lightroom.
-It's a workflow where the 1–2 second preview lag disappears entirely, because you're not toggling between RAW files in a library module at all.
+It's a workflow where the 1–2 second preview lag disappears entirely, because you're not navigating a RAW library at all.

 ・・・